l8te/eleventy-test/index.md

 - images with eleventy-img
 - moved postslist to partials
 - switched from eleventy-img to eleventy-plugin-local-respimg
+- 404 page
+- permalinks to get url from title, not filename

 ## issues
 - need to get a better understanding of `{ % extends ... % }` as opposed to layout chaining